-Our Client Continuum Strategy reflects our theory of change, which we view through the metaphor of a tree.
-The roots represent the various products and services we provide to our clients which build a foundation for their path to empowerment.
+We view our Client Continuum through the metaphor of a tree.
+The roots represent the various products and services we provide to our clients which build a foundation for clients’ growth along a path of increased empowerment, business development, and reduced household vulnerability.
 The leaves of the tree represent the outcomes clients experience as they grow along the Client Continuum over time – on a path to grow from Dreamer to Entrepreneur and to Leader.

 This is our entry loan product, offered to groups of women who form a Trust Bank (7 to 25 women) and co-guarantee each others’ loans as a form of social collateral.
 The average new loan is $318, with a 98% repayment rate.
 Learn More.